National Contest

 Each year nearly 3,000 students with their families and teachers gather at the University of Maryland, College Park for the week-long National Contest.
 They come from all fifty United States, the District of Columbia, Guam, American Samoa, the Northern Mariana Islands, Department of Defense Schools in the Atlantic, and international schools in China, Korea, and elsewhere (NHD International).
 The excitement can be felt across the campus.

-The Awards Ceremony on the final day opens with a Parade of Affiliates, where students from every affiliate march and show off their local pride, much like during the Olympics.
-Watch the recorded 2024 Awards Ceremony at nhd.org/awards-ceremony.
+The Awards Ceremony on the final day opens with a Parade of Affiliates, where students from every affiliate marched and showed off their local pride, much like during the Olympics.
+Watch the recorded 2025 Awards Ceremony at nhd.org/awards-ceremony.

-Beyond the NHD National Contest, students can check out Washington, D.C.
-There are many options, including museums and other historical sites, where students can learn about new topics for the upcoming year’s theme.
+Beyond the NHD National Contest, students visit Washington, D.C., where they can explore museums and other historical sites to learn abouttopics for the upcoming year’s theme.

 Registration

-Student and teacher registration for the National Contest is now open!
-Registration will close on Tuesday, May 13, 2025, at 11:59 p.m.
+Student and teacher registration for the National Contest will open on April 15 at 12:00 p.m.
+ET and close on Tuesday, May 19, 2026, at 11:59 p.m.
 ET.
 Continue to check this page for additional National Contest information (registration instructions, shipping to the contest, travel information, parking at UMD, and more).

 Registration Fees